gomorpheus/morpheus-apidoc/source/includes/_zones.md

-zoneType  | "standard" | Map containing code or id of the cloud type groupId  |  | Specifies which Server group this cloud should be assigned to accountId |  | Specifies which Tenant this cloud should be assigned to
+zoneType  | "standard" | Map containing code or id of the cloud type groupId  |  | Specifies which Server group this cloud should be assigned to accountId |  | Specifies which Tenant this cloud should be assigned to enabled | true | Can be used to disable the cloud autoRecoverPowerState | false | Automatically Power on VMs config |  | Map containing zone configuration settings.
+See the section on specific zone types for details.

 Additional config properties are dynamic and depend on the specified type of cloud.
 See [Cloud Types](#cloud-types).